Back to Blog

 Real Estate Agent Licensing

-Education requirements: Agents typically complete 60-90 hours of pre-licensing coursework covering property law, ethics, contracts, and local regulations.
+Education requirements: Agents typically complete 60-90 hours of pre-licensing coursework covering real estate law, property transactions, ethics, contracts, and local regulations through approved real estate courses.
+Requirements vary by state, with some states requiring as few as 40 hours and others mandating 120+ hours.

-Exam: Candidates pass a state licensing exam covering real estate fundamentals and legal requirements.
+Exam: Candidates pass a state real estate license exam covering real estate fundamentals and legal requirements.

 Renewal: Agent licenses typically renew every 2 years with continuing education requirements (often 24-30 hours).